jhughes2112/k8smaker/README.md

  -- Use beefy machines for these
  - **Calico** for networking automatically configured to talk to secured etcd
  - **Istio 1.6.3** for ingress and mesh routing
+ - On AWS, adding a worker also generates an NLB that automatically gets workers added as services are added to the cluster.

 ## Prerequisites for k8smaker
  - All nodes need to be a `systemd`-based Ubuntu 18.04LTS (or similar Debian distro)